Cloud-Computing-Spring-2025/handson-7-spark-structured-api-movie-ratings-analysis-maroofansari2310/README.md

 **Findings:**
 After running the analysis, the following insights were derived:

-Age Group	Binge Watchers	Total Users	Percentage
+AgeGroup,BingeWatchers,TotalUsers,Percentage
-Senior	21	34	61.76%
+Senior,17,32,53.13
-Teen	23	35	65.71%
+Teen,18,35,51.43
-Adult	16	31	51.61%
+Adult,18,33,54.55

-Teenagers have the highest binge-watching rate at 65.71%.
+Adults have the highest binge-watching rate at 54.55%.

-Seniors follow closely with a binge-watching rate of 61.76%.
+Seniors follow closely with a binge-watching rate of 53.13%.

-Adults have the lowest binge-watching rate at 51.61%.
+Teens have the almost similar binge-watching rate at 51.43%.

 ### **2. Identify Churn Risk Users**